just-a-it-techguy/cybersec-linux-cmdlinehacker-chapter1/README.md

 <img width="287" height="247" alt="image" src="https://github.com/user-attachments/assets/b1f4eebf-0915-4234-a501-917e3abe0af1" />
 <br>
 I have Downloaded and in windows selcted to keep default location in wondows C:\downloads\
-then I have  then extracted useing winrar b ut 7zip is also acceptable , then i have clicked on the extracted file to launch the machine and create the applience in virtual box
+then I have  then extracted useing winrar but 7zip is also acceptable , then I have clicked on the extracted file to launch the machine and create the applience in virtual box
 <img width="653" height="233" alt="image" src="https://github.com/user-attachments/assets/09a61722-73d6-40d6-9f91-d22efe779607" />

 > [!TIP]
-> The Blue is the manfest file this tells virtual box how big the machine is to be
+> The Blue Icon  is the manfest file this tells virtual box how big the machine is to be what parmiters ar been used CPU , Ram , IO ,Hdd location
 > <br>
-> the red is the actual file that runs as a Virtual Hdd
+> the red is the actual file that runs as a Virtual Hdd volume that will carry out the machine opperations and act as the isolated system
 <br>
 to launch the vm double click on the blue manafest file  this will spool up the box
 <br>